 — Acts 18:12-17 NLT

-The events Luke described here — especially including the mention of Gallio (Lucius Junius Gallio Annaeanus) as "governor of Achaia" — allows us to date these events accurately as occurring in A.D.
+The things Luke described here — especially mentioning Gallio (Lucius Junius Gallio Annaeanus) as "governor of Achaia" — allow us to date these events accurately as occurring in A.D.
 51-52.
 Luke tied the story of Jesus and his church to Roman history throughout his first volume (the Gospel of Luke) and his second volume (the book of Acts).
-Throughout the six decades the story covers, Rome and her officials were at worst largely disinterested in Jesus and his followers, and sometimes quite open to them.* We must never forget that the Spirit had Luke anchor Jesus' story in real human history.
-Real people experienced the physical presence of God among us in Jesus.
+Throughout the six decades the story covers, Rome and her officials were sometimes largely disinterested in Jesus and his followers and sometimes quite open to them.* We must never forget that the Spirit had Luke anchor Jesus' story in real human history.
+Real people experienced the physical presence of God among them in Jesus.
 Christianity was not an escape from human reality to some ethereal philosophy, but nitty gritty faith lived out in the real world as Jesus' followers worked to bring God's Kingdom to life on earth (Luke 4:14-21, 11:2-4).
 That is still our calling as Jesus' disciples.

 Almighty God, many of us are troubled today by the wickedness, injustice, violence, and indecency of our world.
 We are frustrated by some aspects of politics, and we distrust some of our media.
 We ask you, dear Father, to comfort our hearts through the work of the Holy Spirit.
 Fill us with a renewed zeal to do your work in our world with courage, perseverance, grace, and hope.
 As we look at your early disciples in Acts, the Spirit reminds us that we are part of your unstoppable movement of grace in a broken world.
 Please, dear Lord, work in us to turn our cynicism into commitment, courage, and kindness.
 We ask this as your children, in the name of our older brother, Jesus.
 Amen.